Hecate946/Neutra/README.md

 botinvite: Invite me to your server!

-botowner: Show some info on the developer.

 bugreport: Send a bugreport to the developer.

 hostinfo: Show the bot's host environment.

+overview: Show some info on the developer.

 ping: Test the bot's response time.